satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 delegated to many experts in each domain?
 Realistically, it is common practice for a reviewer to criticize portions of an article that he or she understands, is interested in, has time to read, and takes issue with, while falling silent on the rest of the article.
-Given the current structure of the review process these silences are easily taken as a tacit approval.
+This leads an editor to assume these silences are indicators of tacit approval.
 The unrealistic expectations placed on each of the reviewers, coupled with the delayed and sequential interactions they have with the authors and editors, have made the review process unnecessarily tedious, slow, and inefficient.

 2. Reviewers do not have sufficient access to methods and materials to evaluate a study.

-The typical review process does not require submission of data or software associated with an article (ACM TOMS is an early exception), and the descriptions provided in methods sections are often inadequate for replication.
-This makes it impossible for a reviewer, if so inclined, to fully evaluate an article’s methods, data quality, or software, let alone to replicate the analysis of the study.
+The typical review process does not require submission of data or software associated with an article (Association for Computing Machinery Transactions on Mathematical Software was an early exception), and the descriptions provided in methods sections are often inadequate for replication.
+This makes it impossible for a reviewer, if so inclined, to fully evaluate an article’s methods, data quality, or software, let alone to replicate the results of the study.
 Failing to expose the methods, data, and software underlying a study can lead to needless misdirection and inefficiency, and even loss of scientific credibility.
 One example is the case of Geoffrey Chang, whose rigorous and correct experimental work was later retracted due to a software bug that undermined the paper's conclusions (Chang et al., 2006).

 3. Reviewers are not acknowledged.

-Reviewing is currently considered one's unpaid "duty" to maintain the standards and credibility of scientific research.
+Review is currently considered one's unpaid "duty" to maintain the standards and credibility of scientific research.
 The reviewer stands to gain by early exposure to relevant areas of research, while a publisher stands to gain financially through either publication or subscription